Aorunfa/detectionself/README.md

 # detectionself
-a self repo for detection algorithm learning and code customizing
+a self repo for detection algorithm learning adn code customizing ori repo for some detection alg for learning